Ready to dive into Tucson’s pizza scene? Or should we say “Tuscan?” (we shouldn’t).

 This is where Detroit-style pizza meets Tucson flavor.
 Run by the Serial Grillers, this spot’s got a chill vibe with cool murals and a patio.
 Their deep-dish pizzas and sandwiches are killer, and folks can’t get enough of their Elote and Chicken Bacon Pesto pizzas.
 Plus, they’ve got some tasty sides like Double Pepperoni and Cheesy Bread that are a hit with the crowd.

-Conveniently located on Swan Road, Vero Amore offers a unique feature in the form of “Wine Dinner Wednesdays”, where wine pairings are offered on the last Wednesday of each month.
-Their menu mirrors the Dove Mountain location, boasting a myriad of pizzas such as the Mediterranean with pesto cream and gorgonzola, and the Bianca al Prosciutto with garlic-olive oil and arugula.
+Conveniently located on Swan Road, Vero Amore offers a menu that mirrors the Dove Mountain location, boasting a myriad of pizzas such as the Mediterranean with pesto cream and gorgonzola, and the Bianca al Prosciutto with garlic-olive oil and arugula.

 Zio Peppe is a delightful blend of tradition and innovation where gourmet meets casual.
 It’s named after the fun-loving “Uncle Joe” in Italian, exuding a warm and welcoming atmosphere for everyone.
-Their specialty pizzas are a highlight, with unique options such as the El Rustico Birria, topped with Chef Juan Almanza’s legendary beef birria, mozzarella, onion, cilantro, and consommĂ©.
+Their specialty pizzas are a highlight, with unique options such as the El Rustico Birria, topped with Chef Juan Almanza’s legendary beef birria, mozzarella, onion, cilantro, and consommé.
+The kiss of mesquite flour in their crust makes it particularly Tucson.